FiniteStateGit/tutorial-portfolio/content/02-cursor-raycast/02-04-raycastgraph.md

 ---
-title: "Use the Function in a SC Graph"
+title: "Using the Raycast Function"
 metaTitle: "Raycasting to the Cursor: Create a function to Raycast in Script Canvas"
 metaDescription: "Learn how to select objects in your game using the mouse cursor.
 Filter the objects with Collision Groups"
 ---